 Hand in hand with this widening of the opportunity gap for North Central residents, the cost of living in the region has gone up as well.
-Compared to the nationwide average annual salary, a Wenatchee-East Wenatchee MSA has only 87% of the relative purchasing power.
+Compared to the nationwide average annual salary, a Wenatchee-East Wenatchee MSA resident has only 87% of the nationwide average purchasing power for each dollar earned.
 Grant and Adams Counties currently experience the best cost of living index score among the three labor market areas in North Central.
 None of the three labor market areas, or the five individual counties of North Central, exceed the statewide cost of living index compared to the US base.
 This higher cost of living is reflected in prices for everything from groceries to home sales.